Bridgeconn/usfm-grammar/tree-sitter-usfm3/Notes_on_grammar_building.md

 The [USX doc](https://ubsicap.github.io/usx/structure.html#scripture) also says the same.
 25. The [fm marker](https://ubsicap.github.io/usfm/notes_basic/fnotes.html#fm-fm) is not mentioned in USX docs.
 26. Is there a USFM marker corresponding to the [ref element](https://ubsicap.github.io/usx/elements.html#ref) in USX?
 IT doesn't even have style, valid in or parent info provided in the docs.
+27. How is sts supposed to be represented in USX?
+It is missing in USX documentation.